denOldTimer/QuickStart_Php-Mvc_Basic/ReadMe.md

 [![Greenkeeper badge][greenkeeper-image]][greenkeeper-url] [![Build Status][travis-image]][travis-url] [![Dependencies][dep-image]][dep-url] [![devDependencies][devdep-image]][devdep-url]

 Is an automated workflow with Npm & Webpack-Encore.
 Upon build it will create a complete php-mvc distribution folder.
-All you have to do is publish the contents of the dist folder into the root of your webser.
+All you have to do is publish the contents of the dist folder into the root of your webserver.

 ## How to use this project